the-writer-dev/blog-template/README.md

 # Contribution Guide
 Your contribution is welcome!
 If you have any idea, please submit it to the issue.
 We can discuss there.
+Please read the philosophy and project structure before start working on it!